swirly-way/odin-recipes/README.md

 30/03 UPDATE

 After learning about CSS, styling and the cascade I have come back to improve my website appearance.
-I did this through external CSS linking and making use of ID and Class selectors.
+I did this through external CSS linking and making use of ID, class and type selectors.